-I have had several SRK Headshot Day customers ask me how to use their professional headshot for social media.
+I have had several SRK Headshot Day customers ask me how to use their professional headshot as a profile photo for social media.
 Here are some tips and instructions for each of the main social media outlets.
 On each example below, I have included a hyperlink to my Social Media page so you can see how I did it.
 Please connect to me or follow while you are there!

 Although there are specific instructions for our SRK Headshot Day customers, the instructions for each social media outlet below, will work for any photo you are posting as a profile picture.
 I have put the specific instructions for SRK Headshot Day customer in italics.